aidanmahoney/aidanmahoney/README.md

 </p>

 ## Welcome!
 I'm Aidan Mahoney ##
-I am a student at UW-Madison looking to gain a deeper understanding of what it takes to be a Computer Scientist.
-Currently, I am interning at the Johns Hopkins Applied Physics Laboratory, working on data management for unmanned underwater vehicles (UUVs).
-I am also a research assistant in the People and Robots Laboratory at UW-Madison, developing an end-user robot programming platform in Kotlin.
+I am a Computer Science student at UW-Madison passionate about bridging the gap between the virtual and physical environments through robotics.
+Currently, I am interning at the Johns Hopkins Applied Physics Laboratory, where I architect data management pipelines for unmanned underwater vehicles (UUVs).
+I also serve as a research assistant in the UW-Madison People and Robots Laboratory, and am developing an end-user robot programming platform in Kotlin.
 Eventually, I want to be able to contribute to the field of autonomous systems and robotics with the purpose of making an impact on society.

 In my free time, I like to play sports and video games.